-INWIT's remuneration systems are defined in close correlation with the Strategic Plan and the Sustainability Plan, so as to direct Management's behaviour and actions towards the Company's overall performance objectives and the expectations of Shareholders and Stakeholders in the medium-long term.
-ESG objectives, with increased weight over time, are present in the short- and long-term variable incentive system.
+On the matter of remuneration, INWIT's remuneration systems are defined in close correlation with the Strategic Plan and the Sustainability Plan, so as to direct Management's behaviour and actions towards the Company's overall performance objectives and the expectations of Shareholders and Stakeholders in the medium-long term.
+ESG objectives, related to specific Sustainability Plan targets, with increased weight over time, are present in the short- and long-term variable incentive system.

-2. INFORMATION ON SHARE OWNERSHIP (pursuant to Article 123-bis, subsection 1, CLF)

-as at 31 December 2022

-a) Share capital structure
+2. INFORMATION ON SHARE OWNERSHIP

+(pursuant to art.
+123-bis, subsection 1, CLF) - as at 31 December 2023 a) Share capital structure b) Restrictions on transfer of securities